skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	1. Navigate to the <a href="https://us-east-2.console.aws.amazon.com/cloud9/home" target="_blank">AWS Cloud9</a> console.
 	2. Click on **Open IDE** in the `workshop-environment` under **Your environments**
 	3. Click the gear icon in the upper right hand corner to open the Cloud9 **Preferences**.
-Scroll down to **AWS SETTINGS** and click the button next to **AWS Managed Temporary Credentials** to disable this.
+Click to open the **AWS SETTINGS** section and click the button next to **AWS Managed Temporary Credentials** to disable this.
 	4. Now go back to the AWS SSO tab (this should be the first tab you opened for the workshop).
 Click the **command line or programmatic access**.
 Click the section under **Option 2** to copy the credentials.
 	4. Go back to the Cloud9 environment.
 Type `aws configure` hit enter.
-Hit enter until you get to the choice **Default region name** and type in `us-east-2`
+Hit enter until you get to the choice **Default region name** and type in `us-east-2`.
+Hit enter and then enter again to leave this menu.
 	5. Then create a file in the `~/.aws` directory named `credentials` and paste in the credentials you copied from the SSO login page.
-Rename the profile to `default` (it will be named something similar to **Account_ID_AdministratorAccess**)
+Rename the profile to `default` (it will be named something similar to **Account_ID_AdministratorAccess** when you first paste it in)
-	4. Now when you run commands from within the Cloud9 IDE the temporary credentials from AWS SSO will be used.
+	4. Now you can run commands from within the Cloud9 IDE using the temporary credentials from AWS SSO.
 	4. Move on to **Task 1**.

 ??? info "Click here if you are *using your own AWS account* (whether you are at an AWS event, a separate event or online on your own)"